jfcarter2358/Whitetail/README.md

 - __ORDER_ASCEND__
     - `< left filter > ORDER_ASCEND < field >`
     - Orders the results of the left filter in ascending order by one of the following fields
+        - level
+        - service
+        - text
+        - timestamp
+        - year
+        - month
-        - Level
+        - day
-        - Service
+        - hour
-        - Text
+        - minute
-        - Timestamp
+        - second
 - __ORDER_DESCEND__
     - `< left filter > ORDER_DESCEND < field >`
     - Orders the results of the left filter in descending order by one of the following fields
+        - level
+        - service
+        - text
+        - timestamp
+        - year
+        - month
-        - Level
+        - day
-        - Service
+        - hour
-        - Text
+        - minute
-        - Timestamp
+        - second

 ## Configuration